nkinnan/esphome-pace-bms/README.md

 TDT-6016

-# What ESPs are Supported?
+# What ESPs and RPs are Supported?

 Both ESP8266 and ESP32 are supported, though an ESP32 class device is recommended.
+The RP2040 (Raspberry Pi Pico W) should also work but I haven't tested it.

 Any board which gives you access to a hardware UART (both RX and TX) is fine.
 Software UART on GPIO pins is not recommended.